abbreviatedman/spellbound/data/quotes.md

 530
 00:26:48,546 --> 00:26:51,881
-Oh, and to help you out...
+Oh, and to help you out…

 531
 00:26:53,318 --> 00:26:54,584